 0.1 M PBS pH 5.8

 Add 1 ml of the selected diluent buffer to the vial (10 mM).
 Transfer the 1 ml from the vial and add 9 ml of diluent (1 mM).
 Prepare the calibration curves in 1.5 ml tubes as shown below:

-*This is just a recommendation in case the expected antioxidant capacity values of the sample were unknow.
+*This is just a recommendation in case the expected antioxidant capacity values of the sample were unknown.
 You are free to adapt the concentrations to be tested to your necessities.

-Ascorbic acid is more predominantly present in Q1 where it presents lower detection limits and less interferences.
+Ascorbic acid is more predominantly present in Q1 where it presents lower detection limits and fewer interferences.
 It is recommended to use Q1 for calibrations at low concentrations of ascorbic acid.